diqube/diqube-docker/build-and-run/README.md

   docker run -d -p 8080:8080 --name diqube diqube/diqube-server
   ```

-The UI will then be available under the URL `http://localhost:8080/diqube-ui`.
+The UI will then be available under the URL `http://localhost:8080/diqube-ui` and the superuser is `root` with password `diqube`.

 ##Deploy some data##